chuckharmston/README/README.md

 What do product managers do?
 That's a good, important question with no simple answer.
 Some of the responsibilities, as described by others:

 - Be [an umbrella (of sorts)](https://techcrunch.com/2010/03/14/key-to-gmail/) for my teams: keep them dry when it's raining, but get out of the way when sunny.
-- Be a [T-shaped](https://medium.com/pminsider/the-t-shaped-product-manager-c3e4587e5b84) [generalist](https://www.mindtheproduct.com/2017/12/product-managers-generalists/), with a broad understanding of products and product management principles, with deep expertise on their product areas.
+- Be a [T-shaped](https://medium.com/pminsider/the-t-shaped-product-manager-c3e4587e5b84) [generalist](https://www.mindtheproduct.com/2017/12/product-managers-generalists/), with a broad understanding of products and product management principles and deep expertise on their product areas.
 - Be [an advocate for the user](http://www.cleverpm.com/2017/07/26/the-many-hats-of-the-product-manager/).
 - [Be accountable for the decisions my teams make](https://github.com/molly/manager-README), even if I’m not  the one making them.

 I strive for all of that, but I ultimately see my job as doing what is required to set my teams up for success.
 Some ways this may happen:

 - By providing an appropriate amount of context to help my team understand how and why decisions are being made.
 This should empower them to figure out what to do, how they think it should be done, and to ultimately get it done.
-- By establishing a corpus of knowledge to inform our collectively-held believes about our product and how users interact with it.
+- By establishing a corpus of research to inform our product vision and understanding of users interact with it.
-- By aligning our collective efforts, connecting the dots between what our company needs, what our users need, and what individual team members need.
+- By balancing what our company needs, what our users need, and what individual team members need.
 - By ensuring that my teams get what they need from others, and that other teams get what they need from mine.
 - By making sure they are successful and happy.
 I want them to grow their career, enjoy their work, and believe in our shared mission.